Kate was the picture of grace and elegance today as she and William enjoyed their third day in Canada.

 We owe another ‘thank you’ to FB friend Anna, her wise eyes noted that Kate is once again wearing the Links of London Hope Egg Earrings, you can almost see them in this next photo.

-The Duke and Duchess’s next stop was at the Institut de tourisme et tellerie du Quebec in Montreal, where they took part in a little cooking class.
+The Duke and Duchess’s next stop was at the Institut de tourisme et hotellerie du Quebec in Montreal.
+They took part in a little cooking class.

 The only item we have been unable to identify thus far is the shoes worn by Kate.